Movatterモバイル変換

 Top Ten Results

-• Jimmy Spencer suffered a concussion in a crash late in the race in Turn 2.
-This forced Spencer to seek relief fromBoris Said the next weekend at Watkins Glen.
-Spencer, not fully recovered from his concussion at Indy, had to completely sit out the following two races.
+• Jimmy Spencer suffered a concussion in a late-race crash.
+This forced Spencer to seek relief fromBoris Said the next weekend at Watkins Glen, before completely sitting out the following two races.

 • Jeremy Mayfield crashed early in the race coming out of Turn 1.
 He seemed fine after the wreck, but at Watkins Glen the next weekend, he suffered fainting spells and hadLarry Gunselman on standby, but did not take relief during the race.

-• This was the last race attempted byPrecision Products Racing, as car owner Richard Jackson withdrew the #14 car driven byLance Hooper before qualifying began due to lack of sponsorship, when their one race sponsorship deal withWorld Championship Wrestling began to fallout days earlier, and also Jackson planning on continuing focusing on hisBusch Grand National team during the rest of the 1998 Season.
+• This was the last Cup race attempted byPrecision Products Racing, as car owner Richard Jackson withdrew the #14 car before qualifying began due to lack of sponsorship.

 The Bud at The Glen